asmirnou/watsor/README.md

 ```

 ### Tips
-- In order to reduce CPU load change the frame rate of a video feed using FFmpeg [filter](https://trac.ffmpeg.org/wiki/ChangingFrameRate) as follows: `-filter:v fps=fps=10`
+- Not using [hardware accelerator](#hardware-acceleration-drivers) results in high CPU load.
+In order to reduce CPU load change the **frame rate** of an input video stream either in the setings of your camera or using FFmpeg [filter](https://trac.ffmpeg.org/wiki/ChangingFrameRate) as follows:
+    ```
+    - -filter:v
+    -  fps=fps=10
+    ```
+    Ideally, the input frame rate of the cameras should not exceed the capabilities of the detectors, otherwise all available CPU units will be used for detection.

-- Unless you record video with rendered object detections choose smaller camera resolution as the images are being resized to the shape of the model 300x300 anyway
+- Unless you record video with rendered object detections choose **smaller resolution** in camera settings.
+300x300 is the size of the images used to train the object detection model.
+During detection the framework automatically converts an input image to the size of the model to match the size of its tensors.
+As the resize happens anyway during the detection, feeding the stream of high resolution doesn’t make much sense unless the output stream the Watsor produces (the size of which matches the input resolution) is being recorded for later review (where the high resolution video is obviously desired).

+- Consider configuring **hardware acceleration** for decoding H.264 video (or whatever your camera produces) in FFmpeg.
+The command line options with `hwaccel` prefix are right for that.
+Refer to the following [wiki](https://trac.ffmpeg.org/wiki/HWAccelIntro) to learn what methods are available on your device.

 ### Environmental variables